buguroo/environconfig/README.rst

 .. code-block:: python

-   # Any environment variable defined will be
+   # Any environment variable defined will be retrieved and casted to
+   # the python value.
    os.environ['MYAPP_DB_NAME'] = 'mydbname'
    assert AppConfig.DB_NAME == 'mydbname'